 Thankfully, experienced practitioners are happy to share their insights.
 Take a look at what advice they have for students who are about to begin their med school rotations.

-11 Insider secrets to thriving during clinical rotations
+7 Insider secrets to thriving during clinical rotations

-“The secret to thriving in a clinical rotation in med school is to completely immerse yourself in the rotation as though you planned to specialize in the rotation’s discipline."
+“The secret to thriving in a clinical rotation in med school is to completely immerse yourself in the rotation as though you planned to specialize in the rotation’s discipline,” Dr. Remakus says.

-4. Remember to be a student
+3. Remember to balance your responsibilities as a student

 “Your main job is to learn as much as you can.”

-5. Always be prepared
+4. Always be prepared

-“Be prepared,” Dr. Bergin stresses.
-“Whether it’s having your lab work or x-rays readily available, or studying up on a case, just be prepared.”
+“Be prepared,” she stresses.
+“Whether it’s having your lab work or x-rays readily available or studying up on a case, just be prepared.”

-7. Develop professional habits and stick to them
+5. Develop professional habits and stick to them

 “The start of clinical rotations often marks the first time young medical students have to show up on time for the job, dressed and groomed in a professional manner,” Dr. Beddingfield explains.
 “This can take some getting used to, but it’s best to adjust to this quickly.”

-10. Make time for personal well-being
+6. Make time for self-care